- Friends of The National Archives

 News and events

 The National Archives holds a range of events, including public talks on records of interest, which are sponsored by the Friends.
-Find out more about the free series of Writer of the Month talks which the Friends are currently sponsoring.

 We also host special evening talks with book signings.
 These have included author and historian Anne Sebba discussing Wallis Simpson, and Lord Ashdown on the Cockleshell Heroes of the Second World War.